 Once you know these two numbers, turn to an online mortgage calculator to get a rough approximation of house prices in your budget.
 If the number seems strange, there’s another reference guideline: You shouldn’t buy a home worth three times more than your annual salary.

 Now that you know what you’re willing to pay, you’re ready to start shopping.
 Research neighborhoods in your budget and pay attention to things like the school district, nearby amenities, and crime statistics.
 You’ll also use this opportunity to create a shopping list of desired home features.

 Narrowing down your options could take a matter of one or two weeks.
 But this could go on for several months if you’re biding your time.

 2. Get Preapproved for a Mortgage Loan

-The earlier you contact a lender, the better.
+The earlier you contact non qm lenders, the better.
 This can remove any doubts about your estimated budget.
-Plus, it means you'll be prepared to give a competitive and prompt offer on any homes that catch your eye.
+Plus, it means you’ll be prepared to give a competitive and prompt offer on any homes that catch your eye.

 The preapproval process will take up to a week but can also be done in a matter of days.
 It could take longer if you spend more time reviewing a variety of different lenders.
 Not all lenders are the same, even when they boast the same rates.